top of page

 How I Monitor Progress

-I do not monitor my clients weight, ask for measurements, or do progress photos.
+I do not monitor my clients’ weight, ask for measurements, or do progress photos.
 I do not ask them to restrict calories, count macros, or micromanage their food in any way.
 I help women nourish their bodies by considering what can be added to their diet, rather than what can be taken away.
+The goal is not to lose weight.

 While these methods of monitoring may not be harmful for some, I choose not to do this with my clients.
 More often than not, the women I work with need a whole new approach to wellness that is not focused on weight.